-Over the next three years, Cortese spent time as a high school and middle school teacher in psychology and physical education at The Maclay Prepatory School in Tallahassee, Fla.
+Over the next three years, Wolverton spent time as a high school and middle school teacher in psychology and physical education at The Maclay Prepatory School in Tallahassee, Fla.
 She also served as the head volleyball coach, compiling a record of 60-28 in three seasons.
 She won a district championship each year at the helm, earned two regional championships and made two Florida Final Four appearances.
 She was also named Big Bend Coach of the Year in 2008.

-At the same time, Cortese was involved in the Tallahassee Juniors Volleyball Club, serving as the head coach and on the Board of Directors for the U-17 team until she returned to the college ranks in 2010.
+At the same time, Wolverton was involved in the Tallahassee Juniors Volleyball Club, serving as the head coach and on the Board of Directors for the U-17 team until she returned to the college ranks in 2010.

 While at Sewanee she also served as the assistant sports information director and as an instructor in the physical education department.

-Cortese graduated cum laude from Gettysburg in 2005 with a bachelor of arts in psychology.
+Wolverton graduated cum laude from Gettysburg in 2005 with a bachelor of arts in psychology.